Zaxxon709/accountmanager/README.md

 ### How to Authorize Trakt:
 <ul>
     <li>Open Account Manager</li>
-    <li>Navigate to ‘Trakt Account’ and select ‘Authorize’ to pair your account</li>
+    <li>Navigate to the ‘Accounts’ category and select ‘Authorize’ to pair your account</li>
-    <li>Once Account Manager authorization is complete the user has two choices on how to authorize their add-ons</li>
+    <li>Wait for the 'Sync is complete' notification and when prompted choose OK to force close Kodi</li>
+    <li>All supported add-ons are now authorized!</li><br>
 </ul>
-&nbsp; 1.&nbsp; &nbsp;Sync All Add-ons – This will sync your Trakt account with all supported add-ons that are currently installed<br>
-&nbsp; 2.&nbsp; &nbsp;Sync Individual Add-ons – Choose add-ons to authorize from the list of supported add-ons</pre><br><br>

 ### Authorize Built-in Commands: